nicokosi/blog/content/posts/clojure-goes-native-with-graalvm-en.md

-Title: Clojure goes native with GraalVM
-Date: 2018-05-12 13:00
-Tags: clojure native graalvm
-Slug: clojure-goes-native-with-graalvm
-Author: Nicolas Kosinski
++++
-Summary: Use GraalVM to generate native executable for 'hubstats', a Clojure project
+title = "Clojure goes native with GraalVM" date = "2018-05-12T1300" description = "Use GraalVM to generate native executable for 'hubstats', a Clojure project" slug = "clojure-goes-native-with-graalvm" tags = [ "clojure", "native", "graalvm" ]
-Lang: en
++++

 ## What is GraalVM?